boglarkasebestyen/pacMen/README.md

 # PacMen Exercise

-This exercise demonstrates creating a PacMan "factory" for making pacmen with the help of the provided starter code.
+This is 1 out of 3 of my 1st semester final assignments via MIT xPro's Fullstack with MERN course.
+It demonstrates creating a PacMan "factory" for making pacmen with the help of the provided starter code.
 This project was refactored.
 I replaced the pacmen with 4 different images of frogs.
 I have also included an audio effect for when the sprites hit the window and bounce back.

-The frogs and the sound are a reference to [King Julio](https://www.tiktok.com/@meetjulio?), the famous australian green tree frog that became famous on Tik-Tok.
+The frogs and the sound are a reference to [King Julio](https://www.tiktok.com/@meetjulio?), the famous Australian green tree frog that became famous on Tik-Tok.

 ### How it works